-The following Student Teaching Orientation dates are for those students who plan to Student Teach during Spring 2019.
+The following Student Teaching Orientation dates are for those students who plan to Student Teach during Fall 2019.
 It is mandatory that you attend one Student Teaching Orientation.

 Student Teaching Requirements:

-- been granted admission to the Teacher Education,
+- have been granted admission to the Teacher Education;

-- file a formal application in Teacher Education Services two semesters prior to the term in which student teaching is desired.
-(Applications are distributed at scheduled student teaching orientations only.),
+- file a formal application in Teacher Education Services two semesters prior to the term in which student teaching is desired (Applications are started at scheduled student teaching orientations only.);

 - have senior, post-bac, or graduate status and have completed all major courses and specialty areas;